 Who We Are

 The Archaeological Institute of America (AIA) is North America's oldest and largest organization devoted to the world of archaeology.
 The Institute is a nonprofit group founded in 1879 and chartered by the United States Congress in 1906.
 Today, the AIA has nearly 250,000 Members belonging to more than 100 Local Societies in the United States, Canada, and overseas.
-The organization is unique because it counts among its Members professional archaeologists and Corresponding Members, students, and many others from all walks of life.
-This diverse group is united by a shared passion for archaeology and its role in furthering human knowledge.
+Our members include professional archaeologists, corresponding members, students, and enthusiasts, all united by a shared passion for archaeology and its role in furthering human knowledge.

 The AIA promotes archaeological inquiry and public understanding of the material record of the human past to foster an appreciation of diverse cultures and our shared humanity.
 The AIA supports archaeologists, their research and its dissemination, and the ethical practice of archaeology.
 The AIA educates people of all ages about the significance of archaeological discovery and advocates the preservation of the world’s archaeological heritage.

 The Institute's Professional Members have conducted fieldwork in Africa, Asia, Europe, Australia, and North and South America.
 The AIA has further promoted archaeological studies by founding research centers and schools in seven countries and maintains close relations with these institutions, including the American School of Classical Studies at Athens, the School of Classical Studies at the American Academy in Rome, the American Schools of Oriental Research, and others.